 - If needed, add half of the oil and brown the ribs, about 4 minutes per side (SEE PIC.3).
 Transfer to the bowl with the bacon and sausage.
 Reserve.

-- Reduce the heat to medium, add the other half of the oil, and cook onion for 5-6 minutes or until softened, stirring every now and then.
+- Reduce the heat to over medium heat, add the other half of the oil, and cook the onion for 5-6 minutes or until softened, stirring every now and then.
 Add garlic and cook for 1 minute or until fragrant, stirring often (SEE PIC.4).

 - Transfer half of the veggie mixture to a small bowl and reserve.
 Stir in beans, water, baking soda (only if you didn’t soak the beans), cumin, the reserved meats, and bay leaf.